 If you think I'm exaggerating the danger posed by hateful rhetoric and demonization, consider that Betsy DeVos, the new Secretary of Education, vilified and threatened by Democrats and the teacher's union, has been placed under the protection of federal marshals.
 The only other cabinet member ever needing federal marshals was a drug czar in danger of being murdered by violent drug cartels.

 Entertainers have also expressed a particularly virulent strain of hatred towards Donald Trump.
 Thus, the Golden Globes and Oscars spent an inordinate amount of time bashing the new President.
 Saturday Night Live is pretty much full time with Trump bashing, and you can’t attend a play or concert without the actors and musicians lecturing on their Trump hatred.

 Abraham Lincoln faced a similar situation from Democrat entertainers in his day.
 An actor named John Wilkes Booth, whom Lincoln had seen perform only a week before, was the man who infamously shot him in the head while attending another play.
-As Booth jumped onto the theater stage immediately after shooting Lincoln he shouted, “Sic Semper Tyrannis!”, which if modernized would translate to, “All fascists must die!”
+As Booth jumped onto the theater stage immediately after shooting Lincoln he shouted, “Sic Semper Tyrannis!” (thus always to tyrants), which if modernized would translate roughly to, “All fascists must die!”
 Donald Trump has already survived at least one bumbling assassination attempt during his campaign.

 Come on America, we’ve seen this play before.
 Let’s not give it a sequel.